fabula-ui/docs/pages/components/tag/en/description.md

 # Description

 The **tag** component shows focused information to the user.
-It can be actionable by adding either an `anchor` or a `button` inside of it.
+It can be static or dynamic by adding either `button` or `href` properties.